Newcastle Port

 Newcastle Cruise Terminal Facilities

-Newcastle's regenerated port area has had heavy investment in recent years and now boasts an all-new cruise terminal complex.
-This facility is complete with 800 seats, a shop, bar, café and restaurant.
+Newcastle's regenerated port area has had heavy investment in recent years and now boasts a modern cruise terminal complex.
+This facility is complete with 700 seats, a shop, a bar and a cafe.
 There are also useful amenities such as Wi-Fi and an international ATM.

 In addition, if requiring special access assistance a coach is on hand to take passengers the 800 metres from terminal to ship while there are disabled toilets and such other facilities.